astrails/smallrecord/README.md

     test:
       adapter: mock

-Notice the :mock adapter.
+Notice the `:mock` adapter.
 This is just a simple Cassandra emulation using in-memory ruby hash.
 This is what I'm using for development and testing.
 It doesn't require cassandra running.
 The emulation is not 100% off course but it does the job.
 And I didn't yet have any bugs related to the difference b/w the mock and the real thing.
-Just remember that if you run develoment server with mock all the data will be gone once you restart.
+Just remember that if you run development server with mock all the data will be gone once you restart.
 But that is probably not such a bad thing for development.
 Or it is.
 You decide.